krasimir/blog-posts/2015/Fluxiny/post.md

-# Implement Flux architecture in 60 lines of code
+# Dissection of Flux architecture or how to write your own flux

 I'm obsessed by making my code simpler.
 I didn't say *smaller* because having less code doesn't mean that is simple and easy to work with.
 I believe that big part of the problems in the software industry come from the unnecessary complexity.
 Complexity which is a result of our own abstractions.
 You know, we (the programmers) like to abstract.
 We like placing things in black boxes and hope that these boxes work together.